maslomeister/decky-speed-test/README.md

 Speed Test is a plugin for [Decky](https://github.com/SteamDeckHomebrew/decky-loader) that can perform speed tests on your steam deck using [cloudflares speedtest package](https://github.com/cloudflare/speedtest), the results of each test saved locally.

-- Saves results of speed test on completion to local db
-- After test is started plugin window can be closed, the result will be saved on completion
+- After speed test is started plugin window can be closed and reopened, the result will be saved on completion independent of plugin visibility

 ## 💪 Todo